002A/ixora.io/posts/camera3d-and-360-video.rst

 In addition, I made some performance improvements using new tools found in Java 1.8.
 Processing 2.x is no longer supported.

-More information available on the `Camera-3D <link://section_index/projects/camera-3D>`_ Project page.
+More information available on the `Camera-3D <link://section_index/projects/camera-3D>`_ project page.